What Is Wander, Wonder, Write?

 Wander, Wonder, Write is a weekly newsletter for curious people.

-I focus on how we change the world by moving through it, and how the world changes us each time we feel moved.
-I write personal essays, share travel experiences and research, recommend books, and ask (uncomfortable) questions.
-I seek to enlarge our comprehension of culture and our empathy for others.
+I mostly publish travelogues on the amazing places I visit such as the Galápagos Islands and Japan.
+I pay attention to how we change the world by moving through it, and how the world changes us each time we feel moved.
+I also write personal essays, recommend books, share thoughts on writing, and ask uncomfortable questions.
+My writing seeks to enlarge our comprehension of culture and our empathy for others.

 I wander, because I’m a nomad, slow-traveling the world.
 I’m drawn to the unfamiliar and like being transformed.

 I wonder, because I feel ageless and alive when something piques my interest.
-Once upon a time, I majored in philosophy and I still have a tendency to reflect upon everything I encounter.
+Once upon a time, I majored in philosophy and I still reflect upon everything I encounter.

 I write, because there was never a moment I didn’t tell stories.
 Writing is my way to hear what I think, make sense of the world, and connect with others.